 Why You Should Drink Water

 While pregnant, it’s common to hear the phrase “eating for two.”
 The same goes for breastfeeding.
-Everything you consume has a potential impact on you and your baby’s health, including the amount of water you drink.
+Everything you consume can impact your health and your baby’s health, including the amount of water you drink.

 Here are some solid reasons why you need to drink the recommended amount of water daily:

-For the breastfeeding mom, your body knows that the baby’s nutritional needs to come first.
+For the breastfeeding mom, your body knows that your baby’s nutritional needs must come first.
 This means some of the fluids in your body will be diverted to milk production.

 In the process, you lose the fluids you need to function optimally, a scenario that may lead to dehydration.
-If you don’t replenish your fluids, your baby may end up becoming dehydrated, as well, from a decrease in your milk supply (source).
-Drinking water replenishes lost fluids and keeps both you and your baby healthy.
+If you don’t replenish your fluids, your baby may also become dehydrated from a decrease in your milk supply (4).
+Drinking water replenishes lost fluids and keeps you and your baby healthy.

 Constipation is anyone’s nightmare, pure and simple.
 I can’t even begin to explain the pain a new mom feels while trying to pass hard stools, especially after having just gone through childbirth.
-This pain is on another level (source).
+This pain is on another level.

-Here comes the age-old question: Does drinking water increase milk supply?
-According to research published in the journal Pediatrics, drinking lots of water will not necessarily increase the amount of milk you produce (source).
+Here comes the age-old question: Does drinking water increase your milk supply?
+According to research published in the journal Pediatrics, drinking lots of water will not necessarily increase your milk production (5).

-However, when you don’t have enough fluids in your body, your milk supply will be affected.
-Low milk production means your baby will spend more time suckling to satiate their hunger, but will get less milk overall.
+However, your milk supply will be affected when you don’t have enough fluids in your body.
+Low milk production means your baby will spend more time suckling to satiate their hunger but will get less milk overall.

-Chances are that you will start experiencing dizziness, irritability, and even pain in your breasts.
-Trust me, you don’t want to go there.
+Chances are that you will start experiencing dizziness, irritability, and even breast pain.
+Trust me; you don’t want to go there.

 Top Signs That You’re Dehydrated

 Signs of dehydration will vary from one mom to the next.
 If you’re feeling thirsty, you’re already mildly dehydrated.
-Dark-colored urine is also one of the clearest indicators that you need to drink more water.
-Other signs include:
+Dark-colored urine is one of the clearest indicators that you need to drink more water.
+These are some other signs: